J.D. Davis Player Props: Giants vs. Padres

-The San Francisco Giants, including J.D.
-Davis (hitting .276 in his past 10 games, with a double, a triple, a home run, three walks and six RBI), take on starter Yu Darvish and the San Diego Padres at Oracle Park, Wednesday at 9:45 PM ET.
+The San Francisco Giants and J.D.
+Davis (.393 slugging percentage over his past 10 games, including one homer), take on starting pitcher Blake Snell and the San Diego Padres at Oracle Park, Thursday at 3:45 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres